slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ### Adversary profiles

-Consumers SHOULD also evaluate the build system's ability to defend against the following types of adversaries.
+Consumers SHOULD also evaluate the build platform's ability to defend against the following types of adversaries.

 1. Project contributors, who can: